 In this course, students will examine the basic concepts of telecommunications networks, along with the essential components of a network.
 They will analyze the most commonly used reference models in computer networks.
-In addition, they will develop skills for designing, implementing, maintaining communication connectivity.
+In addition, they will develop skills for designing, implementing, and maintaining communication network connectivity.
 This course includes practical laboratory exercises for the application of the theoretical knowledge acquired.
 (Pre-requisites: PROG 2370L or INTE 1100L)